dragonfly-xyz/useful-solidity-patterns/patterns/permit2/README.md

 For a frontend integrating Permit2, it will need to collect a user signature that will be passed into the transaction.
 The Permit2 message struct (`PermitTransferFrom`) signed by these signatures must comply with the [EIP-712](https://eips.ethereum.org/EIPS/eip-712) standard (for which [we have a general guide](../eip712-signed-messages/)), using the Permit2 domain and type hashes defined [here](https://github.com/Uniswap/permit2/blob/main/src/EIP712.sol) and [here](https://github.com/Uniswap/permit2/blob/main/src/libraries/PermitHash.sol).
 Be aware that the `spender` field for the EIP-712 Permit2 object needs to be set to the contract address that will be consuming it.

 The smart contract integration is actually fairly easy!
-Any function that needs to move tokens held by a user needs to accept any unknown permit message details and the corresponding EIP-712 user signature.
+Any function that needs to move tokens held by a user just needs to accept any unknown permit message details and the corresponding EIP-712 user signature.
 To actually move the tokens, we will call `permitTransferFrom()` on the canonical Permit2 contract.
 That function is declared as:

 ```solidity
     function permitTransferFrom(